Search Options

 We are accountable to European citizens

-Supervising banks is a great responsibility.
-To fulfil this task, we need to be independent in our decision-making.
-But that does not mean that we can do whatever we want.
-We are fully accountable to the European Parliament and the EU Council and regularly report on our decisions.
+Supervising banks is a huge responsibility.
+We need to be able to make decisions independently to accomplish this task.
+We are, however, fully accountable to the European Parliament and the Council of the European Union and we regularly report on our decisions.

 History of European banking supervision